alyssaq/face-find-fun/README.md

     > node app.js

+5) View the party hat on top of your head at: <http://localhost:8080/>

-5) Have fun!
+6) Have fun!
 Draw more shapes!